nprapps/app-template/README.md

 Also note: Though open source, This project is not intended to be a generic solution.
 We strongly encourage those who love the app-template to use it as a basis for their own project template.
 We have no plans to remove NPR-specific code from this project.

+If you want to setup a version of the app template for yourself, read [this blog post](http://blog.apps.npr.org/2014/09/08/how-to-setup-the-npr-app-template-for-you-and-your-news-org.html) about how to do so.

 Assumptions
 -----------